How to Learn Something New Everyday

 It has never been easier to learn something new and unexpected everyday.

-Here are a few simple ways to make expanding your horizons a part of your daily routine:
+Here are a few simple ways to expand your horizons as part of your daily routine:

 1. Get outside of your comfort zone